Skip to main content

 Add a private npm registry

-Private npm registries are only supported for organizations using self-hosted Retool on versions 3.36+.
+Private npm registries are only supported for self-hosted instances on versions 3.36 and later.
 You must also configure the code-executor service in order to use private npm registries.

 Configuring a private npm registry requires setting some environment variables in the code executor service: NPM_REGISTRIES and NPM_REGISTRY_AUTH_LINES.